 Safe and no side-effects

-Complementary Care Along Alopathy
+Complementary Care Along Allopathy

 Afecto Homeopathy is your destination for exceptional care led by the best homeopathic doctors.
 Our expert team prioritizes your overall well-being, dedicating themselves to enhancing your life through innovative technology and advanced techniques.
-With a strong focus on transforming your health, our doctors with over 30 years of clinical experience bring you one step closer to a better lifestyle.
+With a strong focus on transforming your health, our doctors with 30+ years of clinical experience bring you one step closer to a better lifestyle.
 Experience the difference with the best homeopathic doctors, and embark on a journey of healing and well-being with Afecto Homeopathy®.

 Rheumatoid arthritis is an autoimmune disease, meaning it is caused by the body’s immune system attacking the body’s own tissues.
 However, it is not clear what causes this.
 Your immune system naturally produces antibodies that kill bacteria and viruses to help fight infections.